abdoulfataoh/Nondeterminism-of-ChatGPT-in-Code-Generation/README.md

 python generate_response.py -d HumanEval -m gpt-3.5-turbo -n 5 -t 1 -s 0
 ```

 There are bugs that might occur in running this script:
 1. dataset path error (change the dataset store path in the functions, e.g. code_contest_experiment, APPS_experiment, and HumanEval_experiment)
-2. paste your own openai.api_key in the file (**DON'T upload your script with your openai.key to the public repository!!!!!!!!!!!**)
+2. paste your own openai.api_key in the file. (**DON'T upload your script with your openai.key to the public repository!!!!!!!!!!!**) If you are still a free user of Openai model API, please config your account as pay-as-you-go before running the script, otherwise it's likely to reach the free trial limitation.
 3. download the library that you don't have in your environment
+4. Due to some unexpected error from ChatGPT API such as requesting over time, running the script once cannot guarantee to cover all the problems in the dataset.
+So our recommended solution is to run the script multiple times.

 ### 2. Intermediate result processing